-Fodder scam: Lalu Prasad Yadav convicted in Doranda treasury case
+Fodder scam: Lalu Prasad Yadav, 74 others convicted in Doranda treasury case

 The former Bihar chief minister has already been convicted in four other cases related to the scam.

-A special Central Bureau of Investigation court in Jharkhand’s Ranchi on Tuesday convicted Rashtriya Janata Dal chief Lalu Prasad Yadav in the Doranda treasury case in the fodder scam, ANI reported.
+A special Central Bureau of Investigation court in Jharkhand’s Ranchi city on Tuesday convicted Rashtriya Janata Dal chief Lalu Prasad Yadav in the Rs 139.35-crore Doranda treasury case in the fodder scam, NDTV reported.

-Yadav has already been convicted in four other cases related to the scam.
+The court will pronounce the quantum of punishment on February 18, The Times of India quoted a CBI counsel as saying.

+Special CBI Judge CK Shashi pronounced the verdict while Yadav was present in the courtroom.
+The Rashtriya Janata Dal chief is currently out on bail.

 The alleged fodder scam, exposed in 1996, pertains to the embezzlement of around Rs 1,000 crore from the state exchequer for the purchase of fictitious medicines and fodder for cattle.
 Yadav was the chief minister of the state at the time.